Howard University: Campus

 The 256 acre campus, often referred to as "The Mecca", is in northwest Washington, D. C.

 Major improvements, additions and changes occurred at the school in the aftermath of World War I. New buildings were built under the direction of architect Albert Cassell.

 Howard University has several historic landmarks on campus, such as Andrew Rankin Memorial Chapel, Frederick Douglass Memorial Hall, and the Founders Library.

-The Howard University Gallery of Art was established by Howard's Board of Trustees in 1928.
+The Howard University Gallery of Art was established by Howard's board of trustees in 1928.
 The gallery's permanent collection has grown to over 4,000 works of art and continues to serve as an academic resource for the Howard community.

-Howard University has eight residence halls for students: Drew Hall (male freshmen), College Hall North (female freshmen), The Harriet Tubman Quadrangle - "Quad" (female freshmen), Cook Hall (male freshmen), Bethune Annex (co-ed, undergraduates), Plaza Towers West (co-ed, undergraduates), College Hall South (co-ed, undergraduates) and Plaza Towers East (co-ed, undergraduates).
+Howard University has eight residence halls for students: Drew Hall (freshmen), College Hall North (freshwomen), The Harriet Tubman Quadrangle - "Quad" (freshwomen), Cook Hall (freshmen), Bethune Annex (co-ed, continuing students), Plaza Towers West (co-ed, continuing students), College Hall South (co-ed, continuing students), The Axis (co-ed, continuing students), Mazza Grandmarc (co-ed, continuing students), WISH-Woodley Park (co-ed, continuing students) and Plaza Towers East (co-ed, continuing students).

 Howard University Hospital, opened in 1975 on the eastern end of campus, was built on the site of Griffith Stadium, in use from the 1890s to 1965 as home of the first, second and third incarnations of the MLB Senators, as well as the NFL's Washington Redskins, several college football teams (including Georgetown, GWU and Maryland) and part-time home of the Homestead Grays of the Negro National League.

 Howard University is home to the commercial radio station WHUR-FM 96.3, also known as Howard University Radio.
-A student-run station, WHBC, operates on an HD Radio subcarrier for WHUR-FM.
-Howard is also home to the public television station WHUT-TV, which is on campus next to WHUR-FM.
+A student-run station, WHBC, operates on an HD Radio sub-channel of WHUR-FM.
+HUR Voices can be heard on SiriusXM Satellite Radio.
+Howard is also home to the public television station WHUT-TV, located on campus next to WHUR-FM.
+WHUR-FM became the birthplace of the quiet storm late-night radio format via its student intern Melvin Lindsey in 1976, named after a Smokey Robinson song and album, both titled "Quiet Storm" and A Quiet Storm, respectively.

 Organization

-The university is led by a Board of Trustees that includes a faculty trustee from the undergraduate colleges, a faculty trustee from the graduate and professional colleges serving three-year terms, two student trustees, each serving one-year terms, and three alumni-elected trustees, each serving three-year terms.
+The university is led by a board of trustees that includes a faculty trustee from the undergraduate colleges, a faculty trustee from the graduate and professional colleges serving three-year terms, two student trustees, each serving one-year terms, and three alumni-elected trustees, each serving three-year terms.